 When is ambulatory phlebectomy appropriate?

-Who is not a candidate for ambulatory phlebectomy?
+Who is not a candidate for an ambulatory phlebectomy?

-What are the complications or potential side effects of ambulatory phlebectomy?
+What are the potential complications of ambulatory phlebectomy?

-What can I expect after having had ambulatory phlebectomy?
+What can I expect after having had an ambulatory phlebectomy?

 For more information and referrals